LetCompliance

 What EPC rating can I legally let at today in England?

 You generally cannot let a domestic property on a new tenancy if it is rated F or G (MEES).
-EPC E is the usual minimum; proposals to raise the bar to C are still subject to legislation, confirm current law before marketing a let.
+EPC E is the usual minimum; raising the bar to C is now confirmed government policy for all privately rented homes from 1 October 2030.

 Should landlords improve a D-rated property now?